Answered By: Gorgas Information Services Last Updated: Jun 22, 2018 Views: 1791

 Answered By: Gorgas Information Services

-- If we don't, or if you want to see all the formats in which it is available, use Scout to search for the title.
-This usually works best when you place the title in quotation marks: "Journal of International Affairs".
+If you want to see all the formats in which a publication is available, use Scout to search for the title.
+This usually works best when you place the title in quotation marks: "The Wall Street Journal".

 You can also go directly to the Libraries' 300+ databases for online access to articles and other content.